-The FAST program is run through the Volunteer Services Department of the American Red Cross.
+The FAST program is run through the Disaster Cycle Services Department of the American Red Cross.
 We serve local community events by providing onsite first aid stations for injuries that could occur during those events.
 FAST members are volunteers that commit to being certified in CPR /AED for the professional rescuer, First Aid, Oxygen Administration and Blood Borne Pathogen training.
 FAST is present at UT home football games, and a variety of community events.
 We are proud to offer a high level of care to those we serve.

 We are always accepting new volunteers and locations to serve.
 If you are interested in becoming a volunteer follow the links for “Volunteers” to learn the steps to take.

 If you would like Red Cross First Aid Station Teams to be at your event, follow the link for “Venues” to be in contact with us about how the FAST program can meet your needs.